Genesis of a Music — Harry Partch

 This book, particularly the historical and ranting sections, is a blast to read.
 Lots of fun.
 You’ll be highlighting or underlining every page, laughing with Harry, and trying to remember the marvelously erudite ways in which he says things.

 It doesn’t matter what your field of interest is.
 You need this book.
-This is the one book by a microtonalist which I can recommend to everyone and anyone with no hesitation.
+This is a book by a microtonalist which I can recommend to everyone and anyone with no hesitation.

 Harmonograph — Anthony Ashton